AdobeDocs/genstudio.en/help/tutorials/add-references.md

 See the [GenStudio brand references Overview](/help/user-guide/references/overview.md) for more information.

 Adding brand references to GenStudio is an important step in the creation process.
-Brands, Products, and Personas inform the content creation process, along with user inputted prompts and Adobe generative AI technology, to craft impactful assets.
+Brands, Products, and Personas inform the content creation process, along with user-inputted prompts and Adobe generative AI technology, to craft impactful assets.

 ## Add brands

 To add a brand to GenStudio, you can [**upload a brand guide**](#upload-brand-guidelines) or [**manually create a brand**](#manually-add-brand) by inputting the needed details.

-In the left navigation area click **Brands**.
-In the _Brands_ panel select **Add brand**.
+In the left navigation area, click **Brands**.
+In the _Brands_ panel, select **Add brand**.

 ### Upload brand guidelines